openMLA/elegoo-mars-4-dlp-controller/README.md

-> [!IMPORTANT]
->
-> UV pattern projection is possible with the current code and hardware, but some more improvements are in the works:
->
-> * Enclosure design
->

-# Raspberry Pi hat for Elegoo Mars 4 DLP board 🔦
+# Raspberry Pi hat for Elegoo Mars 4 DLP board 💡

 A hat for the raspberry pi that allows a resin 3D printer's **UV light** projector to be controlled.
 Note that this is (in direct form) only suitable for the projector in the Mars 4 DLP.
 If you have other boards check out the repository for the [Anycubic Photon Ultra](https://github.com/openMLA/photon-ultra-controller), or get in touch for modifications needed.